Trenton Estep: Racing career

-2021 - He ran at the 12 Hours of Sebring in GTD with Team Hardpoint EBM Racing pairing with Rob Ferriol and Earl Bamber.
+In 2021, Estep ran at the 12 Hours of Sebring in GTD with Team Hardpoint EBM Racing pairing with Rob Ferriol and Earl Bamber.
 He also ran a partial season in TCR with CB Motorsports.

-2022 - The start of 2022 Trenton won the Pro-Am class co-driving with Mark Kvamme at the Gulf 12 Hours at Yas Marina Circuit in Abu Dhabi in an AF Corse Ferrari.
+At the start of 2022, Estep won the Pro-Am class co-driving with Mark Kvamme at the Gulf 12 Hours at Yas Marina Circuit in Abu Dhabi in an AF Corse Ferrari.
 It also was a return to a full season in Porsche Carrera Cup North America driving for MDK Motorsports.
-He ended the season in 4th place.
-Most notable at the end of the 2022 Porsche Carrera Cup season he was chosen by Porsche Motorsport North America as a "Porsche Selected Driver" for the 2023 season.
+He ended the season in fourth place.
+At the end of the 2022 Porsche Carrera Cup season, he was chosen by Porsche Motorsport North America as a "Porsche Selected Driver" for the 2023 season.

-2023 - Trenton will be running a limited schedule in IMSA in GTD Pro for MDK Motorsports and a full season in SRO Fanatec World GT Challenge with his co-driver Seth Lucas.
-The year started out at the Rolex 24 Hour at Daytona where he placed 4th in GTD Pro driving with Mark Kvamme, Jan Magnussen and Jason Hart.
+In 2023, Estep would run a limited schedule in IMSA in GTD Pro for MDK Motorsports, and a full season in SRO Fanatec World GT Challenge with his co-driver Seth Lucas.
+The year started out at the Rolex 24 Hour at Daytona, where he placed fourth in GTD Pro driving with Mark Kvamme, Jan Magnussen and Jason Hart.